AKJUS/hdmizness/README.md

 # hdmizness

-A business card that runs Linux and that has an HDMI output.
+A business card that runs Linux and that has an HDMI output (and yes, it runs DOOM).

+Did I give you one?
+Congratulations!
+Head off to [usage](USAGE.md) if you want to read a bit before trying it out.

 ## Project layout